 Myth: The Judge will know better then us on what is best for our children.

-Fact: The parents know their children and their children’s needs better than anyone else.
-Unless you feel like a stranger is your best option for resolution of your dispute, mediating the issues, which allows you some control and flexibility, if often the best method.
-If you have special-need children, whether ADHA/ADA.
-Autistic, GT kids, or children with physical or mental disabilities, Ms. Kreis can help you fashion a plan that will work.
-Ms. Kreis has worked with many families with special-needs children and has a GT child herself.
-As such she is aware of the issues of raising special needs children and how divorce affects them.
+Fact: Parents know their children and their children’s needs better than anyone else.
+Unless you feel like a stranger is your best option for resolution of your dispute, mediating the issues, which allows you some control and flexibility, is often the best method.
+The judge has a finite amount of time to hear your case, and render a decision.
+They may not be parents or have no family law experience.

 Myth: I have to file something with the Court prior to mediating.